 If your Mac is connected to the internet via Ethernet and you want to share the internet connection from your MacBook to other computers and devices.
 The installation takes quite a long, and people have reported problems with Internet sharing with macOS.
-We are here with fixes that should help you get the internet sharing problem resolved.
+We are here with fixes that should help you resolve the internet sharing problem.

 Troubleshooting Internet Sharing Not Working on Mac Over WiFi or Ethernet

 You can activate the Internet sharing option on your Mac with different PCs on your nearby device.
 For instance, assuming your Mac is associated with the web via Ethernet, you can share that connection with other systems over your Wi-Fi.
 Just follow these simple steps to make it work.